eiriklied/coffee_script_article/README.md

 ![Readability CoffeeScript](images/02_readability.coffee.png)

-It's not too difficult to see that the CoffeeScript code has less noise and makes it easier to see what's going on once you get used to the syntax.
+The CoffeeScript code has less noise and makes it easier to see what's going – at least once you get used to the syntax.

 ### Automatic scoping of variables

-When declaring variables in JavaScript you must always be aware of the scope you declare the variable in.
-See the code below:
+One thing that new JavaScript developers often struggle with is scoping.
+Consider the code below:

 ![Scoping in JavaScript](images/03_scoping.js.png)

-When running the function `myFunc`, the variable `name` exists in the global scope since we did not write the keyword `var` first.
+When running the function `myFunc`, the variable `name` is modified in the global scope as it was not declared using the `var` keyword.

-In CoffeeScript you never have to use `var`.
-CoffeeScript automatically adds the `var` keyword for you when compiling to JavaScript, so writing the following in CoffeeScript will not override any variables:
+The CoffeeScript compiler makes sure that all your variables are properly declared within lexical scope.
+This way, you never have to write `var` yourself.

 ![Scoping in JavaScript](images/03_scoping.coffee.png)

-If you want to overwrite variables or assign them to the global scope in CoffeeScript, you will have to do so explicitly.
+If you want to assign variables to the global scope in CoffeeScript, you will have to do so explicitly.

 ### Suffixable operators